-With your palms facing up the strap should be laying between your thumb and index finger.
-If you're right handed, place your left hand on the bar with the strap hanging towards the floor.
+With your palms facing up, the strap should be lying between your thumb and index finger.
+If you're right-handed, place your left hand on the bar with the strap hanging towards the floor.

 Wrap the strap under the bar and back over the top twice, twisting the bar towards you to tighten it at the end.
 Do the same thing for your opposite hand.